RomanFazili/KVK-Afspraak-Scanner/README.md

 This project checks available appointment dates at KVK: Kamer van Koophandel.

 ## Description

-I was surprised by how fully booked the KVK is.
-I had always been under the impression that the Dutch government was actively encouraging entrepreneurship.
-As of writing this on the 14th of February 2025, there is a waitlist of about a month at the major KVK offices.
+I was surprised by how fully booked the KVK is, as I had always believed that the Dutch government actively encouraged entrepreneurship.
+As of February 14, 2025, there is a waitlist of about a month at the major KVK offices.
+This means that if you want to start your own business, you have to wait a full month to officially get started.
+In fast-moving fields like AI, this could be detrimental.

-Fortunately, there are lots of last-minute cancellations and moved appointments.
-However, no one wants to keep looking at KVK's calendar hoping some spot opens up.
+Fortunately, there are many last-minute cancellations and rescheduled appointments.
+However, no one wants to constantly check KVK's calendar hoping for an open slot.
 Luckily, the KVK (accidentally) allows an API endpoint to be used even when you are not logged in.
-So we can monitor when slots open up and let you book your appointment without having to wait a full month.
+This enables us to monitor when slots open up and let you book your appointment without having to wait a full month.

-PS: This project is only able to show whether any timeslot is available on a day, regardless of which timeslot that is.
-The API endpoint for finding exact timeslots is properly authenticated, and thus hard to automate.
+Please note that this project can only show whether any timeslot is available on a given day, regardless of the specific timeslot.
+The API endpoint for finding exact timeslots is properly authenticated and thus hard to automate.

 ## Usage